 Aripiprazole is contraindicated in patients with documented hypersensitivity to it or any component of the formula.

 Patients require close monitoring for any side effects.
 It is important to establish baseline measurements of blood pressure (repeat in three months and annually), weight (remeasure at weeks 4, 8, and 12), height, BMI, waist circumference, electrolytes, liver function, fasting plasma glucose level (repeat in three months and annually), lipid panel, abnormal involuntary movement scale (repeat weekly for two weeks after initiation or dose increase), and ocular exam findings.
 Consider switching antipsychotic medications if weight gain is greater than or equal to five percent of the patient's initial body weight.
 Monitor the patient's CBC frequently during the first few months in patients with preexisting leukopenia or neutropenia.
 Closely monitor serum sodium with initiation or dosage adjustment in older adults.
 As clinically indicated, monitor electrolytes, liver function, changes in menstruation, libido, or other manifestations of hyperprolactinemia.

-Aripiprazole gets metabolized via hepatic dehydrogenation, hydroxylation, and N-dealkylation via CYP2D6 and CYP3A4.
+Aripiprazole is metabolized via hepatic dehydrogenation, hydroxylation, and N-dealkylation via CYP2D6 and CYP3A4.
 For example, carbamazepine, a CYP3A4 inducer, may cause decreased blood levels due to an increase in aripiprazole clearance.
 CYP3A4 inhibitors such as ketoconazole, or CYP2D6 inhibitors such as fluoxetine, paroxetine, quinidine, may inhibit aripiprazole elimination and cause increased blood levels.
 The target plasma range is between 150 to 210 nanograms per milliliter.